wpswings/woo-one-click-upsell-funnel/README.txt

 = Can I show multiple upsell offers in a single funnel? =

 Yes.
-The WooCommerce Upsell Plugin lets you add multiple upsell products in a single funnel builder.
+The Wordpress Sales Funnel plugin lets you add multiple upsell products in a single funnel builder.
 So, you can offer more than one product after checkout by adding new offers to the funnel.
 Or you can use a feature named Additional Offers in the pro version.

 = What page builders does this plugin support? =